charmed-kubernetes/cdk-shrinkwrap/README.md

 # cdk-shrinkwrap

-Builds a tarball of charms, resources, containers, snaps, and a deploy script for offline installs.
+Builds a tarball of charms, resources, containers, snap-store-proxy tarballs, and a deploy script for offline installs.

-Please see [this wiki page][wiki-page] for documentation.
+Please see [this offline install docs][offline-docs-page] for usage.

 ## Limitations